Unaussprechlichen Kulten: In popular culture

 In F. Paul Wilson's 1981 novel The Keep, Captain Klaus Woermann reads an excerpt from the Unaussprechlichen Kulten and finds it a disturbing experience.
-However, the text does not appear to be the same absolute forerunner of doom as the Necronomicon.
+However, the text doesn't appear to be the same absolute forerunner of doom as the Necronomicon.

-The 2009 novel Triumff by Dan Abnett features a page of the Unaussprechlichen Kulten shown to the titular hero as a test to see if he has ever studied Goetia.
+The 2009 novel Triumff by Dan Abnett features a page of the Unaussprechlichen Kulten, shown to the titular hero as a test to see if he has ever studied Goetia.
 It induces instinctive nausea in those never previously exposed to pure Lore.

+In the 2013 novel The Kindred of Darkness by Barbara Hambly the book is among the volumes in poor condition offered, presumably at very low prices, on a table outside the door of a used book dealer in London.

 "Von Unaussprechlichen Kulten" is the title of a song by death metal band Nile from their 2005 album Annihilation of the Wicked.

 There is a reference to Unaussprechlichen Kulten in the 1992 PC game, Alone in the Dark.
 There is also a reference to the book, along with one to the Necronomicon, in the 2015 video game Wolfenstein: The Old Blood.

+A death metal band from Chile adopted the name Unaussprechlichen Kulten.
+Their lyrics are inspired by the works of H. P. Lovecraft.